cocos/cocos-docs/en/material-system/effect-2.x-to-3.0.md

 ![effect](material3.png)

-The Material instance panel of Cocos Creator 2.x looks like this
+The Material instance panel of Cocos Creator 2.x looks like this:

 ![effect](material10.jpg)